focus-editor/focus/LOG.md

 - Rewrite the input system using the keymap handler
     + Debug the config key map
     + Have only one action per context
+    - Finish splitting the editor action functions
     - Modify the config syntax highlighter so that it understands keymap
     - Support commenting out stuff in focus config

 - Improve resource usage: query monitor refresh rate and adjust sleeping time based on that
     - Draw a figure - will that cause longer frames sometimes?
 Probably that's ok?
+    - Don't skip frames when dragging scrollbar

+- Alt+HJKL smooth scroll (hopefully the vim people will be happy)
+    - Ctrl+Alt+arrows to scroll
+        - Modify the keymap to support hold actions (see Keymap for reference)
+    - Add horizontal scrollbar
 - Alt+up/down to move fast, ctrl+alt/down to move to blank line (editor action)
 - Ctrl + Home/End to jump to beginning/end of the file
 - Alt + PgUp/PgDown to scroll viewport by page